CactusPlant/FFXIITZA-Randomizer/README.md

 ## In-Progress Options
 * Random seed generation
 * Bazaars
- * Randomizes the content of Bazaars, does no change the requirements, as that would be insanity.
+-Randomizes the content of Bazaars, does no change the requirements, as that would be insanity.
 * Shop Data
- * Randomizes what the shops sell.
+- Randomizes what the shops sell.
 Can result in End-Game items showing up early, and also extremely late.
 * Enemy Drops
- * Will randomize what loot items enemies drop
+- Will randomize what loot items enemies drop
 * Enemy Placements
- * Will logically replace enemies with random enemies / replace hunts with random hunts.
+- Will logically replace enemies with random enemies / replace hunts with random hunts.

 ## How to use